dpocknee/dodecafinder/README.md

 #dodecafinder
 There are 479 million possible 12-tone rows (12! = 479,001,600).
-This makes doing a brute-force search for a row with specific characteristics time-consuming and computationally intensive.
+This makes doing a brute-force search for a row with specific characteristics time-consuming and computationally expensive.
 Dodecafinder uses a genetic algorithmic approach to reduce the time and computation needed to find rows which optimally match a given set of characteristics.

 This tool is coded in ruby.